Problems with tubes and amplifiers

 There is a hidden expectation, if a brand-A forgives an amplifier problem, and brand-B will not, in such a case, 'B' has better quality.
 Definition of quality certainly is not described as the ability to withstand abuse.
 Much to the contrary!
 High lifetime is only reached under the intended use conditions.

+Why are schematics secret?
 Please believe me, there was no new schematic invented since the OTL by Julius Futterman in 1942.
 Really!
 There are no spies everywhere, who do not really know how to build a tube amplifier.
-As if they would be anxiously waiting until a good company publishes their schematics, finally knowing how to draw a schematic.
+As if they would be anxiously waiting until a good company publishes their schematics, finally knowing how build an amplifier.
 Really this argument is so silly.
 It is silly of a professional company because they should know themselves all schematics have already been invented decades before.
-They should know this because they are professional.
-It is also silly of an unprofessional company assuming the whole world is trying to spy out on their greatest new schematic inventions, which in fact nobody needs.

 However, when I look into a problem in great detail, the situation reverses most of the time, and we find a failure often in the schematic.
 Then again, we have the discussion like, 'We are doing this since 25 years... and we never had a problem'.
 Such stupid talk that is!
-However, it is a fact, when the 5U4G rectifier datasheet says, the maximum capacitor is 47uF, you should not use a higher value.
-Also not for 25 years.
+However, it is a fact, when the 5U4G rectifier datasheet says, the maximum capacitor is 33uF, you should not use a higher value.
+If you have been ignoring that for 25 years, that is not a good sign..

-When we suspect an error with the amplifier design, specially then, we get send no schematics.
+When we suspect an error with the amplifier design, just by saying 'perhaps', we get already refused the schematics.

 I think manufacturers should make it not so easy for users to do stupid things.